 NOTE 3: Validity period can also be provided as part of Analytics specific parameters for some NWDAF output analytics.

 NOTE 4: When the Target of Analytics Reporting is a SUPI or a GPSI then the request may not be accepted, e.g. user consent is not granted and an error is sent to the consumer.
-When the Target of Analytics Reporting is an Internal Group Id, or a list of SUPIs/GPSI(s) or any UE, no error is sent, but a SUPI or GPSI is skipped if user consent is not granted.
+When the Target of Analytics Reporting is an Internal Group ID, or a list of SUPIs/GPSI(s) or any UE, no error is sent, but a SUPI or GPSI is skipped if user consent is not granted.